-Are there any drawbacks to offering a reward (e.g., fun trip or activity, toy or game, money) to children for doing well in school?
+Are there any drawbacks to offering a reward (for example, a fun trip or activity, toy or game, money) to children for doing well in school?

 Everyone, adults and children alike, appreciate knowing they have done a good job.
 The danger in offering rewards, however, is that the result comes from an extrinsic motivation rather than an intrinsic one.
 This suggests that motivation is adult-controlled, regulated and administered.
 It has the potential to encourage a power and control a situation — viewed as disciplining rather than guiding.